AY2122S1-CS2103T-T17-3/tp/docs/UserGuide.md

 This happens whenever the changes are made to the client list or when the address book is opened/loaded.

 ### LastMet
+LastMet entails the last met *date* with the client.
+The *date* is to be inputted in the following form:

+`l/dd-MM-yyyy`

-Similar to NextMeeting, the LastMet is automatically updated from a NextMeeting that is over.
+Similar to NextMeeting, the LastMet is automatically updated from a NextMeeting that has passed.

 --------------------------------------------------------------------------------------------------------------------